editasmedicine/uditas/README.md

 data/fig2c
 ```

-These data are a subsample of the data displayed in Fig 2 of the paper.
+These data are subsamples of the data displayed in Fig 2 of the paper.

 Usage
 -----